mozilla/fxa/features/FxA-16-devices-view/README.md

   There will be no indication that they're on the same physical machine apart from similarity in their auto-generated name and their UA details.

+* When I connect an older version of Firefox that does not support device registration, it does not show up in the list of devices even though it is connected to sync.
+  I will have to upgrade
+  to the latest release of Firefox in order for it to appear in the list.

-* When I use Firefox for Android or Firefox for iOS, it appears in the view as a single device since I typically only have one Firefox profile per mobile device.
+* When I connect Firefox for Android or Firefox for iOS to my Account, it will appear in the view as a single device since I typically only have one Firefox profile per mobile device.

-* When I use a FirefoxOS device, it appears in the view as a single device since the connection to FxA is managed at the system level.
+* When I sign in on a FirefoxOS device, it will not appear in the devices list because we have no plans to implement device registration support on that platform.

-* When I log in to Marketplace with my Firefox Account, using the web-based flow in a browser that is not connected to my account, the resulting session appears in the list of devices representing the browser from which I logged in.
+* When I log in to Marketplace with my Firefox Account, using the web-based flow in a browser that is not connected to my account, the resulting session does not appear in the list of devices.

-* When I log in to Pocket with my Firefox Account using a non-Firefox web browser, the resulting session appears in the list of devices and can be identified based on browser and platform data.
+* When I log in to Pocket with my Firefox Account using a non-Firefox web browser, the resulting session does not appear in the list of devices.

 #### What details do we show about the device?